 CEOs will one day, in the not-too-distant future, find that their terms of admittance to lead a company will include having a social presence.
 The corporate boards who hire them will look upon social as a competency requirement.
 Today social for CEOs is best practice.
 In some quarters: a novelty.
 It will become tomorrow’s expectation.
 A basic requirement for entry to that position.

 According to a 2013 survey by information house Domo and leadership-focused CEO.com nearly 70% of Fortune 500 CEOs don’t have any social media presence.
-In Australia a 2015 survey found four CEOs of the top 20 publicly listed companies have a Twitter account.
+In Australia, a 2015 survey found four CEOs of the top 20 publicly listed companies have a Twitter account.
 Just two have ever Tweeted.

 Have a go.
-Set a up an account.
+Set up an account.
 It’ll take five minutes.
 The process is designed to be easy and quick.
 Once set up maintain a consistent social presence.
 That doesn’t necessarily mean Tweeting through the day and night.
 But, it does mean giving a direction of travel for what you believe in.
 What you care about.
 What you stand for.

 Many of the 30% of CEOs who do have a social media presence leave it at a Linkedin profile or turn their ‘personal’ Twitter account into broadcast mechanisms for their firms’ press releases and to retweet pro company tweets.
-Yes, the quote marks are for emphasis because, no doubt, many of these personal accounts will be driven by interns and communications’ departments and will go no where near the actual CEO.
+Yes, the quote marks are for emphasis because, no doubt, many of these personal accounts will be driven by interns and communications’ departments and will go nowhere near the actual CEO.

 If there’s one word that sums up the social age.
 It’s engagement.
 Connected customers want to engage with a company that stands for something.
 They want to know what’s important to the brand they spend their money with.
 Customers and employees want to know what these companies believe in.
-And they want to spoken with in a conversational voice.
+And they want to be spoken with in a conversational voice.
 A human voice.
 Not corporate speak dreamt up the marketers or the legal department.

-Customers won’t stand for being talked at and not listened to.
+CEOs build digital presence because customers won’t stand for being talked at and not listened to.
 They’ll vote with their feet and walk across the digital street to a competitor who places social at the heart of how they do business.
 So, listen, respond, be helpful, be human.

 These social media accounts are your accounts.
 You can’t farm out your social presence to the marketing department or the summer intern.
 It’s your voice.
 Your thoughts.
 Your personality.

-Open the kimono a little.
+The third way CEOs build digital presence is by opening the kimono a little.
 Give us a glimpse of your personality.
 Your ambition.
 Your drive.
 But also your style.
 In Trust Me.
 PR is Dead Robert Phillips captures the chairman’s words of one of the UK’s largest financial services firms: “We cannot compartmentalise our lives – the most fundamental virtues and principles in private and in public are in fact the same … .
 Life is a whole and must be approached as such.”
 In the social age there’s no longer a separation of personal brand and professional brand.

 James Griffin, a director of KPMG and a specialist in social media, says the most common excuse from Australian CEOs for not being on Twitter or becoming an influencer on LinkedIn is they see it as being narcissistic.